• Home

 • You can open your case lid with the AirPods inside and bring it near to your iPhone.
 Wait for a few minutes to check the battery life of your AirPods with the case.

 • You can also check the status of charging of AirPods with the Batteries widget on your iOS device.
 The charging percentage only appears when the AirPods are in the case.
-If the battery widget is not there, you can open widgets page by swiping right and go to the bottom of the screen where you will find an edit option.
+If the battery widget is not there, you can open the widgets page by swiping right and going to the bottom of the screen where you will find an edit option.
 Then simply tap the green plus button in the list next to batteries and tap did on the upper right corner.

 If your AirPods are in the case, you can also check the battery by the status light, and the lid is open, then the light shows the charge status of your AirPods.
 When your AirPods are not in your case, it will show your case’s battery.
 Green means fully charged, amber means less than one full charge is remaining and you need to charge it ASAP.